UnfilteredAudio/SandmanManual/README.md

-G8GateManual
+SandmanManual
 ============

-This is the manual for the G8 Gate VST/AU plug-in.
+This is the manual for the Sandman VST/AU plug-in by Unfiltered Audio.